Gordon of Khartoum

 Zubair Pasha hated Gordon for having hanged his son during his previous spell as Governor of Sudan and for destroying his lucrative trade in human lives, but he did wish to re-establish his influence in the region.
 Even so, he did not shy away from telling Gordon that he desired nothing more than to see his blood seep into the sand and his bones drying in the sun, but it was in the end the British Government that prevented Gordon from striking a deal with a known slave-trader - public opinion would not countenance it - Gordon’s Plan A had been shredded and he had no Plan B.

 He arrived in Khartoum on 18 February 1884, to the rapturous reception usually reserved for a Messiah but any thought that his presence alone would deter or deflect the Mahdi from his chosen path were soon quashed and by 18 March he was under siege.
 Still, he was confident that his continued presence in Khartoum would force the British Government to intervene militarily.

 He now proceeded to bombard the British Government with requests for reinforcements British troops, Indian troops, Turkish troops, it didn’t matter.
 Give me the resources and I will defeat the Mahdi, he told them.
-But Prime Minister Gladstone in London refused to be bullied by Gordon despite the fact that the press were demanding a Relief Column be sent and the Conservative Opposition in Parliament introducing a motion of censure that Gladstone only narrowly defeated.
-Still he refused and instead demanded to know why Gordon wasn't evacuating the Sudan, including himself, as he had been instructed to do?
+But Gladstone in London refused to be bullied by Gordon despite the fact the press was demanding a Relief Column be sent and the Conservative Opposition in Parliament introducing a motion of censure that Gladstone only narrowly defeated.
+Still, he refused and instead demanded to know why Gordon wasn't evacuating the Sudan, including himself, as he had been instructed to do?